 Despite the initial controversy, Reuben Springer brought together the interests of the city fathers, the mechanics and others to get the north and south wings built in time for the 1879 Industrial Exhibition.

-However, because of the size of these Grand Expositions, Music Hall wasn't the only structure used.
-But it was the centerpiece.
+However, because of the size of these Grand Expositions, Music Hall and its wings wasn't the only structure used.
+Whole buildings were constructed just for these expositions, with the structure sold off or torn down after it closed.

 The Great Centennial Exposition of 1888